ThibautMarty/conv-hls-overclocking/README.md

 Top-level function for Vivado HLS.
 It loops over tiles and call all others function for each tile, building the dataflow.
-There is two levels of tile loop:
+There is two levels of tile loops:

-* one level for output tile (grouping three dimensions)
+* output tile (grouping three dimensions)
-* one level for input tile
+* input tile

 One output tile is computed from several input tiles.
 The signals `start` and `end` tell each dataflow actor if the current input tile is the first or the last one used to compute the current output tile.